PeterC-alfaisal/jeva/README.md

 (2020) Evidence-Based Statistics, Wiley](https://onlinelibrary.wiley.com/doi/book/10.1002/9781119549833)
 [Amazon.co.uk](https://www.amazon.co.uk/Evidence-Based-Statistics-Introduction-Evidential-Statistical/dp/1119549809/)

-In jamovi the **.jmo** file can be sideloaded, and the module will appear among the other modules.
+In jamovi the **.jmo** file [dropbox](https://www.dropbox.com/scl/fi/c69bk4fefbqdgtr5wigf5/jeva_0.0.8.jmo?rlkey=r9a0vz85866nhb25wep0g1x61&dl=0) can be sideloaded, and the module will appear among the other modules.
 Example jamovi analyses with data from the book are given in the **Test Data Analyses - Blank** folder.

+It can also be installed as a regular R package.
+To do this download the tar.gz file from [dropbox](https://www.dropbox.com/scl/fi/qx5rga80eg0mbe83me03l/jeva_0.0.8.tar.gz?rlkey=juyko8yn79aow5lhuen10kyot&dl=0)
+Install the R package jmvcore and then in R:

+library(jeva)

+library(jmvcore)

 I would be interested in feedback <pcahusac@alfaisal.edu>  or   <peteqsac@gmail.com>     Peter Cahusac